Maximum Likelihood Estimation (MLE)

 Why MLE Is Called Efficient

-MLE is not necessarily unbiased in finite samples, so the finite-sample Cramér–Rao result should be interpreted carefully.
+MLE is not necessarily unbiased in finite samples, so the finite-sample Cramér–Rao result must be read carefully.

 Asymptotic efficiency of MLE